 he and Ferdinand were so pious that the Pope bestowed upon them the name The Catholic Monarchs.
 So it should come as no surprise that they wanted everyone in their newly-unifying Spain to convert.
 This wasn’t conversion for conversion’s sake: Isabella truly saw herself as God’s hand on Earth, and her role as savior to all non-Catholics.
-Now, at the time that Isabella took over, Spain was populated not only by Catholics, but also by some Muslims, and the largest concentration of Jews of anywhere in Europe.
-So did this mean she ran around like a missionary, converting Jews and Muslims?
+Now, at the time that Isabella took over, Spain was populated not only by Catholics, but also by some Muslims, and the largest concentration of Jewish people of anywhere in Europe.
+So did this mean she ran around like a missionary, converting Jewish and Muslim people?
 No, this meant that she initially created policies forcing non-Catholics to convert, then later decreed that all non-Catholics were to be expelled from Spain without their money or possessions (which were then given to the crown, which also helped Isabella out financially).

-Simultaneous to the expulsion of Jews and Muslims, Isabella and Ferdinand were also hard at word conquering the remaining Muslim strongholds in their area, which were run by the Nasrid dynasty.
+Simultaneous to the expulsion of Jewish and Muslim people, Isabella and Ferdinand were also hard at word conquering the remaining Muslim strongholds in their area, which were run by the Nasrid dynasty.
 Isabella was actively involved with this multi-year campaign, helping to plan campaigns and accompanying troops near the field of battle.
 Using the newly increased treasury, she amassed a larger arsenal of weapons than any previous monarch had ever acquired, including cannons strong enough to destroy castle walls.
 Her tactics and arsenal forced all armies in Europe to change their battle strategies.

 The final stronghold of the Nasrid empire was Granada, which finally surrendered to the Catholic monarchs in 1492.
 Isabella and Ferdinand entered the city and were ceremonially presented with the keys to the city, and then set out converting not only the people but the place itself—reconsecrating the primary mosque into a Catholic church, for instance.
 Their success in defeating Muslim expansion forever altered the global balance of power, which to this point had been in favor of the East.
 Spain was becoming the first Western superpower, paving the way for the domination of France, then England, and then the United States on the world stage.
 More on that in this article: ‘These are the keys of this paradise’: how 700 years of Muslim rule in Spain came to an end.

 Isabella and Ferdinand had achieved massive success in their plans to consolidate the various parts of Spain into a single empire with themselves as supreme rulers.
 Rather than spreading themselves to the East, Isabella’s interest was piqued by a persistent Italian adventurer named Cristoffa Corombo, or as his Anglicized name is better known, Christopher Columbus.
 Corombo approached the Catholic monarchs numerous times for support for his goal to voyage across the Atlantic to find a new trade route to the Indies, but it was only when he dropped his price to something Isabella found acceptable that she agreed to fund his trip.
-The money she had seized from the expelled Jews and Muslims was reappropriated to fund this trip.
+The money she had seized from the expelled Jewish and Muslim people was used to fund this trip.